michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-07-process-assessment.md

 **Traditional approach:** Can the student define procedural fairness?
 Can they list the steps in a disciplinary process?
 Can they identify relevant legislation?

-**This is assessing product—the knowledge artifact.**
+**This is assessing product,the knowledge artifact.**

 **Process-based approach:** Watch the student conduct a disciplinary meeting.
 Did they *actually demonstrate* procedural fairness?
 Did they follow the correct process?
 Did they apply the legislation appropriately in real-time?

-**This is assessing process—the professional methodology.**
+**This is assessing process,the professional methodology.**

 The difference matters enormously.
 A student can memorize the definition of "active listening" and still conduct a terrible investigation interview.
 They can recite employment law and still make decisions that expose an organisation to legal risk.

-**HR is a process profession.** The value lies not in what you know, but in what you *do* with what you know—how you investigate, how you communicate, how you analyse evidence, how you make decisions under uncertainty.
+**HR is a process profession.** The value lies not in what you know, but in what you *do* with what you know,how you investigate, how you communicate, how you analyse evidence, how you make decisions under uncertainty.

 AI makes it possible, for the first time, to assess process at scale.